YuhuiWu92/Face-Name-Demo/README.md

 # Demo
 I will build our App step by step and start with demo-page to realize some of the prototype-pages.
 ## How to use
-copy the html page and open in VScode and run it in live serve/open it in Chrom Browser.
+copy the html page and js file and open in VScode and run it in live serve/open it in Chrom Browser.

 # User Story
 I am a teacher with 4 new classes, 120 new namecards in my library.